Lake Manyara National Park

-Lake Manyara National Park is a protected area in Tanzania's Arusha and Manyara Regions, situated between Lake Manyara and the Great Rift Valley.
+Lake Manyara National Park is a national park in Tanzania located between Lake Manyara and the Great Rift Valley in the Arusha and Manyara Regions.
 It is administered by the Tanzania National Parks Authority, and covers an area of 325 km2 including about 230 km2 lake surface.
 More than 350 bird species have been observed on the lake.

 History

 Since the 1920s, Lake Manyara area was used for sports hunting.
 In 1957, a game reserve was established.
 In 1960, it was given National Park status and in 1974 about 550 ha were added to the southern end.
 The majority of the land area of the park is a narrow strip running between the Gregory Rift wall to the west and Lake Manyara, an alkaline lake, to the east.
 The national park only includes the northwest quadrant of the lake, about 200 sqkm.
 It is part of the much larger Lake Manyara Biosphere Reserve, established in 1981 by UNESCO as part of its Man and the Biosphere Programme.